The Great Coat and the White Cat

 The coat is made of various synthetic translucent fabrics.
 The outer layer carries images of the memorial cards our family received upon the death of my mother on September 9, 2010.
 The inner layer carries the personal written messages and texts from inside the cards.
 Along the inner right side of the coat are the names of the art students at the Mimico Adult Centre whose card images are amongst those to grace the coat.
 The curving embellished beaded collar bears the name of our general practitioner who so caringly assisted our family during and after my mother’s illness, and the large matching cuffs carry the names of our family beaded on the left and those of my mother’s family on the right.
 The left sleeve bears the names of the family friends who attended the memorial service.
 The right sleeve carries the names of the caring and kind people who were part of my mother’s everyday life at the local cleaners, hairdresser, coffee shops and restaurants.

 The accompanying paintings complement the coat, portraying places and times experienced with my mother and family in England—a country my mother never really left.
-Many pieces represent estates and holdings of the National Trust, and others, moments of her youth and the great rolling moors close to her native village.

 Jasmine, the white cat with the yellow eyes, came through a small window the morning after my mother’s death and decided to stay.
 He gave me immense comfort and solace and I gave him care, food and lodging when he wanted it.
 His was a very beautiful and totally free spirit.
 He was diagnosed with feline immune virus in the spring and I carried him, still well but not for much longer, in a blanket to animal services where he was put to sleep.